 Cinque Terre will take your breath away.
-After all, these are the five villages which have captured the imaginations of artists, writers and poets for centuries.
+After all, these are the five villages that have captured the imaginations of artists, writers, and poets for centuries.
 Pastel-hued houses cascade down hillsides tumbling towards the sea.
 And tranquil clifftop walks with awe-inspiring views link all the villages together.
 Cinque Terre is for creatives, outdoor enthusiasts, and nature lovers.
 You’ll discover charming specialty stores selling homemade pesto and hand-painted ceramics.
-Dine by the seafront on fresh seafood and pasta.
-Then feast on gelato in the town piazza with locals.
+Dine by the seafront on fresh seafood and pasta, then feast on gelato in the town piazza with locals.
 Our Cinque Terre Travel Guide will fill you with inspiration to add this destination to your bucket list.
-And as you wander through the narrow streets of Vernazza, Riomaggiore or Manarola, you’ll fantasize about staying forever in this tranquil corner of Italian paradise.
+Learn how to get there, the best things to do there, and what to explore in the surrounding areas.

 How to visit Cinque Terre

-Most visitors traveling from outside Italy to Cinque Terre fly into Genoa, Florence, or Pisa airports.
-All are under 2 hours’ drive.
+Most visitors traveling from outside Italy to Cinque Terre fly into Genoa, Florence, or Pisa airports; all are under 2 hours’ drive.
+We’ve written a guide all about how to get from Florence to Cinque Terre.
 If you opt to fly into Pisa, you can catch the train from Pisa Centrale to Monterosso Al Mare in Cinque Terre.
 Alternatively, change to the local train at La Spezia, it operates frequently throughout the day between all five villages.
 It’s possible to drive to Cinque Terre, although all village centers are closed to car traffic.
-If you’re staying in Manarola or Riomaggiore you can park at the top of the hill and catch a minibus or walk into the center to your hotel.
+If you’re staying in Manarola or Riomaggiore you can park at the top of the hill and catch a minibus or walk to your hotel.
 If you fancy arriving at Cinque Terre in style, travel by boat from La Spezia or Levanto.
-Services operate between early April and late October offering a unique perspective of the villages and incredible photo opportunities!
+Available between early April and late October.

 How to Get Around Cinque Terre